On Capacity Optimality of OAMP: Beyond IID Sensing Matrices and Gaussian Signaling: Introduction

 \subsection{AMP and Related Algorithms}

-Approximate message passing (AMP) represents a remarkable progress measured by both types of optimality with practical complexity.
-AMP employs a so-called Onsager term to regulate the correlation problem in iterative processing \cite{Donoho2009}.
-A distinguished feature of AMP is that its performance can be accurately analyzed by a state-evolution (SE) technique in an asymptotic case with $M, N\to\infty$ with their ratio fixed \cite{Bayati2011}.
-Based on SE, the MMSE optimality AMP are proved in \cite{Reeves_TIT2019, Barbier2017arxiv}.
-The capacity optimality of AMP is proved in \cite{LeiTIT}.
+Approximate message passing (AMP) has made remarkable progress in achieving both types of optimality while maintaining practical complexity.
+AMP utilizes a so-called Onsager term to address the correlation issue in iterative processing \cite{Donoho2009}.
+A distinguished feature of AMP is its capability to precisely analyze the MSE performance through the utilization of a state-evolution (SE) technique when $M, N\to\infty$ with their ratio fixed \cite{Bayati2011, Bayati2015}.
+Building upon the SE methodology, the MMSE optimality of AMP was proven in \cite{Reeves_TIT2019, Barbier2017arxiv}.
+Furthermore, the capacity optimality of AMP is demonstrated in \cite{LeiTIT} with the assumption that the SE of coded AMP is correct and has a unique fixed point.